 For example, there is a federal income tax credit for 30% of the cost of the solar system.
 In addition, states like California, New Jersey and many others, actually offer you cash back for purchasing a solar system.

 - In addition, there are a number of financing mechanisms like home equity loans, leasing, and power purchase agreement that can make the purchase of your solar system easier and spread out over time.
-Your solar installer can help you with all the appropriate paperwork here.
-For more information on applicable rebates and financing incentives, check out MyEnergySolution.com.
+Your solar installer can help you with all the appropriate paperwork.
+There are also a number of rebates and financing incentives available.

-Once you have gone through all the above steps and accumulated all the information you need, it is time to make a decision to go solar or not.
+Once you’ve gone through all the above steps and accumulated all the information you need, it’s time to make a decision to go solar or not.

 Have you ever looked into installing a solar power energy system on your house?
 What was your experience with the process?